 These publications are a subset of my scientific work that I consider to have contributed significantly towards.
-For a complete list of publications, check out my Google Scholar.
+For further auxiliary publications see my Google Scholar.

 2023